 Salutation: “Representative” is used by the House; and "Senator" is used by the Senate.

 Positive opening statement:

 - I am so pleased to hear that South Carolina has the opportunity to ratify the Equal Rights Amendment.
 How amazing it would be to ratify it on the 100th year anniversary of women getting the vote!

-- Thank you Representative/Senator _______________ for beginning this conversation about equality.
+- Thank you Representative/Senator _______________ for participating in this conversation about equality.
 For women, girls and families in the state of South Carolina, this recognition is long overdue.

 Defining the problem:

 - Equality of rights for women in the United States is not enshrined in the constitution; it is merely a matter of legal interpretation.
 While existing laws do provide some protection, as a legislator you know that laws are subject to interpretation and revocation by whichever legislative body, court or administration is currently in power.

 - The ERA would provide a fundamental legal remedy against sex discrimination for both women and men.
 State laws are not uniform and are subject to interpretation and change.
 Critical provisions such as the right of women to vote and the end of slavery were amended to the Constitution so they could not easily be taken away.
 We need the ERA to guarantee equal justice under law for all.

 - In 2011, when asked if the U.S. Constitution protects against sex discrimination, Justice Antonin Scalia replied: “Certainly the Constitution does not require discrimination on the basis of sex.
 The only issue is whether it prohibits it.
 It doesn’t.”
 The Equal Rights Amendment is needed for that protection.